Kathryn Albers

 Kathryn M. Albers is an American scientist.
 She is a professor of neurobiology and medicine at the University of Pittsburgh School of Medicine.
+She is known for her research on nerve growth and the impact on sensory nerve abilities undergoing disfunction.

+Early career and education

-She obtained her Ph.D. from Stony Brook University in 1985 and finished her postdoctoral training at the University of Chicago in 1990.
+Albers obtained her Ph.D. from Stony Brook University in 1985.
+Following this, she finished her postdoctoral training at the University of Chicago in 1990 in cellular and molecular biology.
 She is a Fellow of the American Association for the Advancement of Science.
 Topics in her research involve the growth and growth factors of skin and nerves.

+Achievements

+In 2011, Albers became a Helen H. Molinari Memorial Lecturer.
+In addition, since 1992, she has been a part of the society for neuroscience.
+Lastly, she has been a member of the American Association for the Advancement of Science since 2001.